phantom-passwd/crypto-transaction-ganache/README.md

-# Crypto Transaction 🚀
+# Ganache Crypto Transaction 🚀

-A Python module for managing and sending cryptocurrency transactions using Web3.py.
-This module supports Ethereum transactions and can be extended to support other cryptocurrencies.
+A Python module for managing and sending cryptocurrency transactions using Web3.py for testnet crypto.
+This module supports Ethereum transactions (Ganache ).

 ## Features ✨
 - Check account balance